oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The following types of unlinkability are considered here:

+ * Presentation Unlinkability: A Verifier should not be able to link two presentations of the same credential.
- * Verifier/Verifier Unlinkability: Two colluding Verifiers should not be able to learn that they have received presentations from the same user.
+ * Verifier/Verifier Unlinkability: Two colluding Verifiers should not be able to learn that they have received presentations of the same credential.
  * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented the credential to a certain Verifier that is not behaving maliciously.